YouTube

 FINAL THOUGHTS

-Like any city in Iraq I expected a lot but Erbil could well be a favourite.
-The food, the people and the traffic was much different to that from federal Iraq.
+Like any city in Iraq, I expected a lot but Erbil could well be a favourite.
+The food, the people and the traffic were much different to that from federal Iraq.

 Sulaymaniyah, although it didn’t hit the heights of Erbil had some of my favourite attractions in the Redhouse and Halabja.
 You don’t need to go far to see what the Kurds have gone through.